chiraz/Crime-trends-from-news-articles/README.md

 less advanced NLP resources and tools for the Arabic than English.

-# Data Mining Pipeline (in Python)
+# Data Mining Pipeline

-1. **Data collection**: scrape news articles from online news portals, using *xpath* and *scrapy*.
+1. **Data collection**: scrape news articles from online news portals.
 For each article, we extract its textual content and metadata (currently title and date) from the raw html file.

 2. **Exploratory data analysis**: get an overview of the content of the downloaded articles, using unsupervised learning techniques (clustering, topic modeling, keyphrase extraction, ...)